-Recipe of Spanish cold soup
+Recipe of the Spanish cold soup

 There are many recipes for Gazpacho, and they are all slightly different.
 One puts ordinary vinegar in it, the other wine vinegar, a lot of oil or less, extra water or not.
 This said, as with all recipes, experiment and make the cold soup the way you like it.

-Our recipe of Gazpacho
+Our recipe for Gazpacho

 Spanish cold soup 6-8 portions